 Despite the opinions of the DOE and HSLDA, many homeschoolers interpret the law differently.
 They believe that the law says that they must keep a log of the reading materials they use ("a log…which designates by title the reading materials used"), and that the log must be kept as they go throughout the year ("made contemporaneously with the instruction”).
 They do not believe that a book needs to be listed each day it is used – they just list it once.
 This is commonly referred to as a "book log".

 There are many variations on these two basic themes.

 It is up to you to decide which interpretation of the law you will use.
-Your own interpretation may or may not match your school district’s interpretation.
-If it does not, you will have to work that out with your school district.
+Your own interpretation may or may not match your evaluator's interpretation.
+If it does not, you will have to work that out with your evaluator, or choose another evaluator.